AdobeDocs/commerce-operations.en/help/operational-playbook/people/resources.md

 # Resources

-Digital implementation requires resources which can either be internal (in-house) or external (third parties) or a mix of both.
-A business would need to analyse their in-house team and their capabilities when deciding if they want to execute the entire project in-house or they would need support for an external third party.
-In most cases, businesses with less digital implementation experience would opt for outsourcing to an external third party.
-If the business wants to utilise their in-house team, they will need to access team capability and they can also opt for hiring new employees while retaining their digital talent.
+Digital implementation requires internal (in-house) and external (third-party) resources or both.
+A business must analyze their internal team and their capabilities when deciding if they want to execute the entire project in-house or if they need support from an external third party.

+In most cases, businesses with less digital implementation experience choose to outsource to an external third party.
+If a business wants to use an internal team, they must have a capable team.
+They can hire new employees while retaining their digital talent.

-## Internal
+## Internal teams

-Some businesses try to develop and recruit people with the required skills to create an in-house team thinking that an e-Commerce site is a continuous development process which can be expensive if the project development is done with an external (third party) entity.
-To develop an in-house team, businesses need to focus on having the right people in the team with the required skills and capabilities.
+Some businesses try to develop and recruit people with the required skills to create an internal team thinking that an ecommerce site is a continuous development process that can be expensive if the project development is done with an external (third-party) entity.

+To develop an internal team, businesses must focus on having the right people in the team with the required skills and capabilities.

-Benefits of an in-house team include:
+Benefits of an internal team include:

 - Effective and easier communication
 - Increased legal protection